-Smoking is one of the main causes of lung cancer:
+It's probably no surprise that smoking is one of the main causes of lung cancer.

 - Smoking causes 80% of the lung cancer deaths in women and 90% in men.